authgear/authgear-server/docs/specs/oidc.md

 ### max_age

 - `0`: It is equivalent to prompt=login.
-- Any positive integer: It is equivalent to prompt=login if the elapsed time of the last authentication is greater than n.
+- `n`, where n is Any positive integer: It is equivalent to prompt=login if the elapsed time in seconds of the last authentication is greater than `n`.
 Otherwise, it has no effect.

 ### id_token_hint